How to Install a KVM Guest OS from the Command-Line

 • format=qcow2: Sets the disk format to qcow2.
 Other options may include ‘raw‘, ‘vdi‘, ‘vmdk‘, and so on.
 Please keep in mind that internal snapshots are only available for the qcow2 type.

 • cache=none: This indicates that the host cache must be bypassed.
 Reads and writes take place directly between the hypervisor and the storage device.
 This is also the recommended one.
 Other options include writebackwritethroughunsafe, and directsync.
-For more information on these caching strategies, visit this page.

---tpm model='tpm-tis',type=emulator,version='2.0'
+--tpm model='tpm-crb',type=emulator,version='2.0'

 --graphics none